 - Start a podcast

-Podcasts are on the rise and are here to stay also in 2021.
+Podcasts are on the rise and will definitely be one of the central trends of 2021.
 They’re mobile-friendly, convenient, and engaging–basically everything a user wants!

 9. Local Search Marketing